hghalebi/Functional-Programming-in-Rust/src/chapter_3_functional_data_structures.md

 # fn main() {}
 ```

-### Exercise 3.6: Init
+### Exercise 3.6: Init (Remove oldest message)
-Implement a function `init` that returns a List consisting of all but the last element.
+Implement a function `init` that returns a List consisting of all but the last element (the oldest message).
 *Why can't this be constant time?
-Because we must rebuild the path to the new end.*
+Because in a singly linked list `Cons(A, Rest)`, the end is far away.
+We must rebuild the path.*

 ```rust
 # use std::rc::Rc;